Lymphedema and Swelling Disorders

 Compression garments help maintain the reduced size of the limb over time.
 They can also help minimize the increases in swelling which may occur after activity or plane flight.
 Garments are best tolerated when measurement takes place after reduction and is performed by an experienced fitter. (*Note: We are not a retail store and do not sell our products off the shelf.
 We only dispense products to current and past patients.
 If you are interested in a compression garment, you must set up an appointment with one of our lymphedema specialists so they can determine the most appropriate compression option for you.)

 Most PT’s who treat swelling disorders are certified in specialized techniques from one of several centers in the United States.
 Without appropriate treatment, the condition might not improve or could worsen significantly.
-Many of our therapists have become certified lymphedema specialists, including John Majerus, Jodie Paschall-Majerus, Laura Bancroft, Robby Trimbo, and Tara Rinard.
+Many of our therapists have become certified lymphedema specialists, including John Majerus, Jodie Paschall-Majerus, Laura Bancroft, Robby Trimbo, Tara Rinard, and Jessi Nerland.

 For more information about lymphedema, click the following link for a complete PowerPoint presentation: Lymphedema Basics